The One Stop Guide to EU Cookie Guidelines

 What are the penalties for violating national cookie guidelines

-The national cookie guidelines do not set out monetary penalties or any other sanctions for non-compliance in themselves.
-Non-compliance with cookie guidelines will lead to non-compliance with national data protection laws and the GDPR.
-Therefore, monetary fines and other sanctions set out under the GDPR will be applicable.
+There are no monetary penalties or other repercussions for non-compliance under the national cookie guidelines.
+Non-compliance with cookie guidelines will result in non-compliance with national data protection laws as well as the GDPR.
+As a result, monetary fines and other sanctions under the GDPR will be imposed.

-For less severe infringements, GDPR sets out a fine of up to EUR 10 million, or 2% of the firm’s worldwide annual revenue from the preceding financial year, whichever amount is higher.
-For more severe infringements, the monetary fines can be EUR 20 million, or 4% of the firm’s worldwide annual revenue from the preceding financial year, whichever amount is higher.
+For less serious violations, GDPR imposes a fine of up to EUR 10 million, or 2% of the firm’s worldwide annual revenue from the preceding financial year, whichever is greater.
+For more serious violations, the monetary fines can be EUR 20 million, or 4% of the firm’s worldwide annual revenue from the preceding financial year, whichever is greater.

-Non-compliance with cookie rules has ended up in huge fines on big corporations.
-Therefore, companies are encouraged not to take for granted the national cookie guidelines and allocate resources to understand them and comply with them insofar as they are applicable to them.
-Some national DPAs are particularly active in enforcing cookie rules, such as the CNIL - the French DPA.
+Non-compliance with cookie rules has resulted in massive fines for big corporations.
+As a result, companies are recommended not to take national cookie guidelines for granted and to commit efforts to understand and comply with them where applicable.
+Some national DPAs, such as the French DPA, are particularly active in enforcing cookie rules.

-For example, in December 2020, the CNIL imposed large fines on two big tech companies for their violation of cookie rules.
-These companies "placed advertising cookies on users' computers... without obtaining prior consent and without providing adequate information".
-As a result of the violation, Google received two monetary fines resulting in EUR 100 million, and Amazon received a monetary fine of EUR 35 million.
-CNIL’s sanctions do not end with the aforementioned fines.
-The French DPA has recently imposed two large fines on two big multinational tech companies.
+For example, in December 2020, the CNIL imposed large fines on two major technology businesses for breaking cookie rules.
+These companies "placed advertising cookies on users' computers ... without obtaining prior consent and without providing adequate information."
+Google received two monetary fines totaling EUR 100 million as a result of the infraction, while Amazon received a monetary fine totaling EUR 35 million.
+The fines imposed by CNIL do not stop with the penalty listed above.
+The French DPA recently slapped two large fines on two major multinational technology companies.

-Consequently, it is highly recommended that organizations comply with the national cookie guidelines in order to avoid any hefty fines that they may be subject to.
+As a result, it is strongly advised that organizations follow the national cookie guidelines in order to avoid any hefty fines.

 National Cookie Guidelines explained